 - Psychopathic Manchild: He pretty much acts like a child who treats the children he keeps like they were his toys, doesn't care what he breaks to get what he wants and is only trying to get the attention of his object of obsession, Ciel.

 - Sanity Slippage: Seemed to be a good guy at first, then his obsession with "beauty" starts to manifest...

 - Serial Killer: He was responsible for the kidnapping case that Ciel was investigating.
-The children he kidnapped were forced to perform to their death, or intended as sacrificial lambs.

 - The Sociopath: Becomes this after his "fall".
 He orders children to perform deadly tricks and laughs when they inevitably die.